 Check: CONCEPT vs. Difficulty (or vs. MOTIVE if a person)

-The Player should FRAME these questions carefully if they want useful info, and Guides should be generous with answers!
-Having the right CONCEPT can grant better information even without a Check.
-Always err towards giving out information, as it helps move the story along.
+The Player should frame their question carefully if they want useful info, and Guides should be generous with answers!
+Having the right CONCEPT or MOTIVE often grants information without a Check.
+Always err towards giving out information to keep the game moving.

 Move

-Dedicates an Action towards moving into an adjacent Zone.
-This is normally covered by the Free Move, which does not use up this Action unless the character is Staggered or hindered somehow.
-Avoiding traps, ducking through brambles, swimming, clambering over debris, etc. may call for a Check of POISE vs. a Difficulty set by the Guide.
+Enters an adjacent Zone.
+This is usually done with a free move called a Charge, which does not use up an Action unless hindered somehow.
+More complex moves like avoiding traps, ducking through brambles, swimming, clambering over debris, etc. may call for this Action and a Check of POISE vs. a Difficulty set by the Guide.

 Check: POISE vs. Difficulty

-Fast creatures or vehicles have a Speed higher than one, meaning they may Move more than one Zone in a Round.
-If a fast mover faces multiple Checks along their path, they may use Split Actions to overcome them.
-Slow movers have fractional speeds (1/2, etc.) and take two Moves or more to cross a single Zone.
+Fast creatures or vehicles with a higher Speed can Move that many Zones in a Round.
+If they face multiple obstacles along their path, add up the Difficulties – on a failure you can use their Score to see how far they got.
+Slow movers with fractional speeds (1/2, etc.) take two Moves or more to cross a single Zone.

 Parley